mmontone/emacs-inspector/README.md

 * `M-x inspector-pop` bound to letter `l`, to navigate to previous object.
 * `M-x inspector-quit` bound to letter `q`, to exit the inspector.

-Also, `M-x forward-button` and `M-x backward-button` are bound to `n` and `p`.
+Also, `M-x forward-button` and `M-x backward-button` are conveniently bound to `n` and `p`.
-Those can be used for fast navigation through the buttons that the inspector displays.
+They can be used for fast navigation through the buttons that the inspector displays.

 ### From the Emacs debugger